Car crime is a hot news topic at the moment. However, the number of cars stolen for ram raids is minuscule when compared to broader car crime.

 Auckland’s worst suburbs for car crime

-Unfortunately, parked cars attract criminals – a fact borne out by other crime hotspots in our top 13 list:
+Unfortunately, parked cars attract criminals – a fact borne out by other crime locations on our list.

 Of course, if you’re a criminal looking to break into cars, you are going to target places where there are lots of unattended automobiles, and where your presence isn’t going to attract too much attention: think busy car parks.
 But while the average motorist can’t avoid parking in such places, there are steps you can take to avoid becoming a victim of car crime:

 - Always ensure your car is locked